-

 Documentation Fees

-Be certain you understand what you can and cannot charge as a documentation fee.
+Be certain you understand what you can and cannot charge as documentation fee.
 The state amended this law several years ago to clear the air on what exactly consumers could be charged for under the "documentation fee" label.

 Deceptive Pricing